 Intermunicipal Development Plans (IDP)

 Intermunicipal development plans outline how municipalities will work together, and address areas of mutual concern.
-According to section 631 of the Municipal Government Act an IDP MAY include:
+According to section 631 of the Municipal Government Act (as amended by Bill 21 / 2016), municipalities that share a common boundary and are not members of a growth region MUST adopt an IDP.

 - the future land use within the area,

-- any other matter relating to the physical, social or economic development of the area that the councils consider necessary.
+- any other matter related to the physical, social or economic development of the area that the councils consider necessary, and

 For more information on intermunicipal planning and a list of the IDPs that the M.D. is a party to go to the Intermunicipal Plans page by clicking here.